 You will thank me for suggesting it after you’ve been wearing pads for a couple weeks straight.

 This post contains affiliate links.
 By clicking a link and buying something, I might earn a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For additional details, click here.

 For most women, the bleeding that happens after birth (whether vaginally or by cesarean) lasts anywhere from 1 to 7+ weeks and is called lochia.
 WebMD talks about it being the way your body gets rid of the extra blood and tissue in your uterus that helped your baby grow.

-If you have concerns about what is normal and when you should call a doctor my default is always to call a doctor (or midwife) if I think I may need to.
+If you have concerns about what is normal and when you should call your medical care provider my default is always to call a medical professional (Midwife or doctor) if I think I may need to.
 Better safe then sorry when it comes to our health.
 But you can check out WebMD’s stance on that here.

 Giving birth can be traumatic to your body, even if everything goes to plan, and honestly, we are left with a little adorable baby (or more) and a gaping wound the size of a dinner plate where the placenta was attached.
 Granted it’s internal and you really can’t put a bandage on it to help it heal.

 Then of course if you delivered vaginally your possibly dealing with a swollen perineum and vaginal canal even when you don’t tear.
+And if you did tear or had an episiotomy those wounds and the potential stitches need proper care as well.
 And if you had a c-section you are also recovering from major surgery and have those added aspects to heal from too!

 How Cloth Pads Help